Skip to contents

 Reading and Tidying Data

 amplify takes ‘results’ (.xls(x)) files exported from QuantStudio.
-They can be tidied easily by providing a path to pcr_tidy.
+They can be read in with read_pcr and tidied easily by providing a path to tidy_lab.
 We also add pad_zero = TRUE, which changes the default value of, say Sample 1 to Sample 01.
 This will help with out plotting order down the line.

 tidy_lib <- system.file("extdata", "untidy-standard-curve.xlsx", package = "amplify") |>